Announcement of a PhD Scholarship in the History of Mathematical Sciences in India

 As part of the activities of this project, the investigators are offering a doctoral study and research opportunity with the title ‘Research Associate’ carrying three years of full support for 2012-2014 for the completion of a doctoral degree at the University of Canterbury, Christchurch, New Zealand.

-The scholarship will provide an annual living allowance/stipend of NZ$25,000 and tuition costs for three years, and is tenable for study towards the degree of Doctor of Philosophy in the appropriate department or program (for example, the Department of Mathematics and Statistics or the History and Philosophy of Science program) on the topic of the history of mathematical sciences.
+The scholarship will provide an annual living allowance/stipend of NZ$25,000 and tuition costs for three years, and is tenable for study towards the degree of Doctor of Philosophy in the appropriate department or program (for example, the School of Mathematics and Statistics or the History and Philosophy of Science program) on the topic of the history of mathematical sciences.

 The Research Associate will research and write under the supervision of the Principal Investigator a PhD thesis relating to the project goals, e.g., a critical edition with translation and commentary of a previously unpublished text on Sanskrit computational astronomy.
 He or she is also expected to assist (at a workload of 12 hours per week) with project related research tasks.